Skip to main content

 Post-upgrade

-After you run upgrade command, Portworx Backup triggers health check to evaluate if your setup meets installation requirements.
-If the installation fails because of the failure in meeting the install requirements, Portworx Backup displays relevant error messages in the CLI.
-For more information, refer to health check and health check matrix.
+After you run the upgrade command, Portworx Backup triggers a health check to evaluate whether your setup meets installation requirements.
+If the upgrade fails because of unmet requirements, relevant error messages are displayed in the Helm output.
+For more information, see health check and health check matrix.

 # Check post-install hook status